nikooo777/ckSurf/ReadMe.txt

 Changelog

+1.13
+- Chat spam protection added
+	- ck_chat_spam_protection - the amount of seconds inbetween messages a player can send
+- Practice mode strings moved to translation file
+- Disabled creating checkpoints in the start zones
+- Removing a maptime now removes checkpoints also
+- !togglecheckpoints - Hides checkpoints

 1.12
 - Fixed issue with practice mode when starting in the start-zone
 - Checkpoints are now visible when spectating.